Never give your password on suspect or unknown websites!!

 Preventive action activated

-I will add any account sending phishing links to the black list of my Warning-Bot and it will issue warnings with a link to this post, notifying users of the malicious activity of those accounts.
+This phishing scam has been added to the black list of my Warning-Bot and it will issue warnings with a link to this post, notifying users of the malicious activity of those accounts.

 If you find similar phishing attempts, contact me on steem.chat